bcbio/bcbio-nextgen/README.md

 The YAML configuration file provides a number of hooks to customize analysis.
 Place these under the `analysis` keyword.
 For variant calling:

-- `aligner` Aligner to use: [bwa, bowtie, bowtie2, mosaik, novoalign]
+- `aligner` Aligner to use: [bwa, bowtie, bowtie2, mosaik, novoalign, false]
 - `trim_reads` Whether to trim off 3' B-only ends from fastq reads [false, true]
 - `align_split_size`: Split FASTQ files into specified number of records per file.
 Allows parallelization at the cost of increased temporary disk space usage.